peterjhaine/math_614-spring_2026/README.md

 # Math 614, Spring 2026: Mirror symmetry for toric varieties

 ## Course description
-Let $X$ be an n-dimensional smooth projective toric variety over the complex numbers.
+Let $X$ be an $n$-dimensional smooth projective toric variety over the complex numbers.
 In the 90s, Morelli showed that there is injective homomorphism from the Grothendieck group of torus-equivariant vector bundles on $X$ into constructible functions $\mathbf{R}^n \to \mathbf{Z}$.
 Moreover, Morelli explicitly identified the image of this map.
 Around 2010, Fang–Liu–Treumann–Zaslow proved the natural categorification of this: they provided a fully faithful embedding of torus-equivariant quasicoherent sheaves on $X$ into constructible sheaves on $\mathbf{R}^n$.